 Nonspendable This consists of amounts that cannot be spent because they are either not in spendable form or legally or contractually required to be maintained intact.
-There were no nonspendable fund balances as of June 30, 2018 and 2017.
+There were no nonspendable fund balances as of June 30, 2019 and 2018.

 Restricted This consists of amounts that are restricted to specific purposes, which is when constraints placed on the use of resources are either externally imposed by creditors, grantors, contributors, or laws or regulations of other governments, or imposed by law through constitutional provisions or enabling legislation.
-The IMSA Operating Fund had a restricted fund balance as of June 30, 2018 and there were no restricted fund balances as of June 30, 2017.
+The IMSA Operating Fund had a restricted fund balance as of June 30, 2019 and 2018.